Crusaders (rugby union): 2017–2023

 After 7 rounds of the 2020 Super Rugby season, the Crusaders were leading the NZ conference and were in 3rd overall (behind the Sharks and Brumbies) but the COVID-19 pandemic stopped the competition after the 7th round.
 However, in June 2020 a domestic Super Rugby competition started called Super Rugby Aotearoa.
 The Crusaders won the overall title in Super Rugby Aotearoa 2020, winning 7 out of 8 games.
-Their 36-game win streak at Orangetheory Stadium was however broken by the Hurricanes in Round 7, who defeated them 32–34.
-They also dropped the physical trophy in post-match celebrations, chipping the pounamu mere on it.
+Their 36-game win streak at Orangetheory Stadium was broken however by the Hurricanes in Round 7, who defeated them (32–34).
+The Crusaders dropped the physical trophy in post-match celebrations, chipping the pounamu mere that was on it.

-The Crusaders returned to Super Rugby Aotearoa in 2021 and made it all the way to the final, despite losses to the Highlanders (12–33) and the Chiefs (26–25) where they faced the Chiefs and won their 5th consecutive title in a 24–13 win.
-Following that, they went into the Super Rugby Trans Tasman competition and beat the Brumbies (31-29), Reds (28-63), Waratahs (28-54), Force (29-21) and Rebels (26-52) but just came up short on points needed to be able to make the final.
+The Crusaders returned to Super Rugby Aotearoa in 2021.
+Despite losses to the Highlanders (12–33) and the Chiefs (25–26), they went on to beat the Chiefs in the final and win their 5th consecutive title in a (24–13) victory.
+Following that, they went into the Super Rugby Trans Tasman competition and beat the Brumbies (31–29), Reds (63–28), Waratahs (54–28), Force (29–21) and Rebels (52–26) but came up just short on points difference needed to be able to make the final.

+In 2022 and 2023, the Crusaders won their 11th and 12th full Super Rugby title (14th Overall) in the newly formed Super Rugby Pacific competition by beating the Blues (21–7) and the Chiefs (25–20).
+At the end of the 2023 Grand Final, the Scott Robertson dynasty was complete and it marked the end of an era for Crusader #26 as a former player and as head coach.

+2024–

+In June 2023, Rob Penney was announced as the Crusaders Head Coach for 2024 and 2025.
+After winning 7 consecutive titles, the Crusaders slumped to a 4 win and 10 loss season in 2024 and missed the playoffs for the first time since 2015.
+After a thorough review of an abysmal 2024 season, the Crusaders decided to keep Penney as Head Coach for 2025 and will finish out the remainder of his 2-year contract with the team.
+In 2025, the Crusaders had a resurgence year.
+They finished the regular season in 2nd place by winning 11 from 14 games and finished within the top 6.
+After missing the playoffs in the previous year, the Crusaders qualified and went on to host the Reds in the qualifying final at home and defeated them (32–12) in a dominant victory.
+They advanced to the semi-final and hosted the defending champions the Blues after they beat the top seeded Chiefs in their qualifying final game in Hamilton.
+With the Chiefs losing, the Crusaders jumped into the number one seed spot.
+They defeated the Blues (21–14) after defending for over 40 phases and holding out the reigning champs to advance to the final.
+The Crusaders hosted the Chiefs in the Final and defeated them (16–12) to win their 13th full title (15th overall) in Christchurch.